 A new feature enables you to ask Alexa to change audio levels including bass and treble.
 Read our guide for a list of commands you can ask.

 Use non-supported smart home tech

-There's an almost exhaustive list of smart home tech compatible with Alexa, but there's still plenty trying to go it alone.
-Try downloading controller apps like Yonomi of IFTTT, which can become the middle man between your devices.
+There's an almost insanely long list of smart home tech compatible with Alexa, but there's still plenty trying to go it alone.
+Try downloading controller apps like Yonomi or IFTTT, which can become the middle man between your devices.

 Spotify users have probably noticed that the Amazon Echo doesn't have a skill.
 You can summon music from Spotify via Echo, but annoyingly, Alexa always prefers Amazon Music.
-Well, you can set Spotify as your Echo's default music service.
+Well, you can set Spotify as your Echo's default music service and solve that problem.
 Go to Settings > Music & Media and choose Spotify from the list.
 As you were.